OpenMI Award presented to KISTERS

 January 11, 2011

-Model in Denmark linked to server in Germany via standardized interface makes web interoperability vision a new reality.
+Model in Denmark linked to server in Germany via standardized interface.
+Web interoperability vision becomes new reality.

-Open Modeling Interface (OpenMI) is an association and a software standard that takes integrated modeling a step further.
-It allows models to exchange data on a time step by time step basis as they run.
+Open Modeling Interface (OpenMI) is an association and a software standard for integrated modeling.
+The latter allows models to exchange data on a time step by time step basis.

-This past year, in 2010, KISTERS’ Time Series Server (KiTSM) became OpenMI compliant.
+This past year, KISTERS Time Series Server (KiTSM) became OpenMI compliant.
 Raw and processed time series data for any water resource related observation is now accessible for OpenMI-compliant models.
-To put this new capability to the test, HydroInform successfully linked a model in Denmark with KISTERS’ TSM Server in Germany via the internet.
-This proof of concept makes the vision of data hubs serving freely accessible and qualified time series data through a standardized interface a reality.
+To test this new capability, HydroInform linked a model in Denmark with KISTERS TSM Server in Germany via the Internet.
+This successful proof of concept makes the vision of data hubs freely accessible.
+Qualified time series data through a standardized interface is now a reality.

-In May, 2011 on behalf of the OpenMI Association executive committee, Quillon Harpham announced that KISTERS received the 2010 OpenMI Award.
+In May, 2011 on behalf of the OpenMI Association, Quillon Harpham announced KISTERS as the 2010 OpenMI Award winner.

 Proof of Concept

-The OpenMI extension link compliant models or modules to WISKI, KISTERS’ data repository.
-Compliant models can retrieve any source of time series data, either processed or raw data, through the local area network or internet.
-Users simply install a WISKI linkable component on the local computer, after which this component can be included in OpenMI configurations on the local computer.
-When the configuration is running, the local WISKI linkable component communicates through the Internet with WISKI located on a remote server.
+The OpenMI extension links compliant models or modules to WISKI, KISTERS data repository.
+Compliant models can retrieve any source of time series data, processed or raw data, through the local area network (LAN) or Internet.
+Users install a WISKI component on the local computer.
+Afterwards the component can be included in OpenMI configurations on said computer.
+When the configuration is running, the local WISKI component communicates through the Internet with WISKI on a remote server.

-An example of practical implementation could be a flood forecast system (e.g. rainfall-runoff models and river models) running at the premises of the local authorities and pulling the most recent meteorological data through OpenMI from a remote WISKI server.
+An example of practical implementation could be a flood forecast system.
+For instance, rainfall-runoff models and river models can run on-site at local flood authorities.
+They can ingest the most recent meteorological data through OpenMI from a remote WISKI server.

-Furthermore this development establishes a proof of concept for new ways to use OpenMI.
-From the very beginning OpenMI was conceived to dynamically connect anything to anything anywhere.
-The OpenMI standard has always supported such applications, but most applications have been model to model linkages, running locally — until now.
-The migration of WISKI has demonstrated the applicability of OpenMI for remote linking and standardized access to databases.
+Further, this development establishes a proof of concept for new ways to use OpenMI.
+The association conceived the open standard to dynamically connect anything to anything anywhere.
+OpenMI has always supported such applications.
+Until now, most applications have been model-to-model linkages, running locally.
+The migration of WISKI demonstrates the applicability of OpenMI for remote linking and standardized access to databases.

 Proxy Design Pattern

-The migration was done using a proxy design pattern.
+The migration used a proxy design pattern.
 The KiTSM proxy is responsible for remote communication with the KiTSM server.
-The OpenMI wrapper implements the linkable component interface and is accessed from the local model through OpenMI methods.
-The benefit of this approach is the internet communication using private protocol, which is optimized for communication between the proxy and the server — whereas the wrapper can be accessed by any OpenMI compliant component/model.
+The OpenMI wrapper implements the linkable component interface.
+Users access it from the local model through OpenMI methods.
+The benefit of this approach is Internet communication using private protocol.
+Optimizes communication between the proxy and server allows access to the wrapper by any OpenMI compliant component/model.

-KiTSM can contain thousands of time series and exposes all inventory as OpenMI exchange items.
-This could potentially make the OpenMI configuration process very slow.
-To overcome this problem, the KiTSM site, station, and parameter of interest are defined in the OMI file, so only time series for this combination are exposed.
+KiTSM can contain thousands of time series.
+Exposing all inventory as OpenMI exchange items can make the OpenMI configuration process very slow.
+For faster performance, the KiTSM site, station, and parameter of interest are defined in the OMI file.
+This exposes only time series.

 HydroInform assisted KISTERS in the OpenMI migration of KiTSM.
-Also, here, the proxy design pattern turned out to be beneficial.
-Developers from KISTERS created the proxy, which then was installed on a local computer at the HydroInfom offices.
-HydroInfom then developed and tested the OpenMI wrapper as if the KiTSM was locally installed.
+KISTERS developers created the proxy on a local computer at HydroInform offices.
+Then HydroInfom developed and tested the OpenMI wrapper.

 Special thanks to Jan Gregersen (HydroInform) and Michael Natschke (KISTERS AG) for contributing this article.